tdilauro/Simplified-wiki/ClassificationAndRecommendation.md

 * Amazon books also come with classifications from the publishers, although these aren't displayed very prominently.
 Major publishers tend to use LOC subject headings or BISAC classifications.
 Self-published books effectively use tags.

-* A book's author and the series it belongs too groups it with other books in a very basic way.
+* A book's author and the series it belongs to groups it with other books in a very basic way.

 * Folksonomic classifications like tags divide up the space of books into books that have a certain feature and books that don't.
 These show up as GoodReads "shelves".